-Each filter has a button in the upper right corner which will put the filter into Bypass mode and allow the raw signal from the voice Engine to be heard.
+Each filter has an on/off button in the upper left corner which will put the filter into Bypass mode and allow the raw signal from the voice Engine to be heard.
 However, if the filters are 100% in series the raw audio from the first filter will still pass through the second filter.

 6.1.6.
-Filter edit row
+Filter Edit Row

-Immediately below the Filter View window [p.87] is the section where the various controls for each filter type will appear as they are selected.
+Immediately below the Filter View window [p.118] is the section where the various controls for each filter type will appear as they are selected.
 We'll describe the controls for each filter type below.